Board of Directors

 The Board sets the strategic direction of WATC and establishes the policies and principles under which WATC operates.

-Michael A Barnes, Chairperson
+Michael Barnes, Chairperson

 Mr Barnes assumed the role of Chairperson when he became Acting Under Treasurer in the Department of Treasury in February 2014.
 Mr Barnes was appointed Under Treasurer in April 2015.
 As Under Treasurer, Mr Barnes is the principal economic and financial policy adviser to the Government of Western Australia.
 He is also the Chairperson of WATC’s People and Remuneration Committee.
 Prior to joining the Department of Treasury in 1997, Mr Barnes worked in the Commonwealth Treasury, where he commenced his career as a graduate in 1992.
 Mr Barnes holds a Bachelor of Business degree with Honours in Economics.

-Michael J R Court, Deputy Chairperson
+Michael Court, Deputy Chairperson

 Ms Nance has been a Director of WATC since 1998 and is the Chairperson of the Audit Committee and a member of the People and Remuneration Committee.
 She is a Partner and Actuary of PricewaterhouseCoopers, with over 20 years’ experience in the financial services industry advising governments and companies on finance-related matters including superannuation, investment and financial services.
 Ms Nance is a recognised authority and active contributor to policy development in both superannuation and financing the ageing.
 Ms Nance has a Bachelor of Science degree in Pure and Applied Mathematics and Physics and a Bachelor of Arts degree in Statistics.
 She is a Fellow of the Institute of Actuaries of Australia, an Affiliate of the Institute of Actuaries (London), a Fellow of the Financial Services Institute of Australasia, a member of the CFA Institute and a graduate of the Australian Institute of Company Directors (AICD).
 Ms Nance is a Director of the Government Employees Superannuation Board.

 Mr Searle was appointed to the Board as a Director on 1 January 2009 and is a member of the People and Remuneration Committee.
-He is currently the Director General of the Department of Communities.
+He was previously the Director General of the Department of Communities.
 Prior to this, Mr Searle held a number of executive positions, including Leader of the State’s Regional Services Reform Unit, Director General for Department of Housing and Chief Executive Officer at Landgate, following a range of senior leadership and management roles in Victoria.
 Mr Searle holds a Bachelor of Business degree.
 He is a Fellow of both the Spatial Sciences Institute of Australia and the Institute of Public Administration Australia.